Common searched topics: Manufacturing, Label printing, Sales order

 String length specified does not match the supported length.

-Reason: Some fields have limited character lengths in Quickbooks but no limit in inFlow.
+Reason: Some fields have limited character lengths in QuickBooks but no limit in inFlow.
 If there is a field on the inFlow order that has reached the character limit for the matching field in QuickBooks Online, the sync will fail.

-Solution: The error will specify a field’s character limit in Quickbooks (there is a list of their fields and character limits here).
+Solution: The error will specify a field’s character limit in QuickBooks (there is a list of their fields and character limits here).
 Check the corresponding field in inFlow to see that it hasn’t exceeded this character limit.

 Object Not Found: Something you’re trying to use has been made inactive.
 Check the fields with accounts, customers, items, vendors or employees.